anthocyanidin, anthocyanadins, anthocyanin, celphinidin, cyanidin, delphinidin, malvidin, pelargonidin, peonidin, petunidin

 Medically valid uses

 Research is being done to look at the health benefits of these compounds.
-It’s known that a diet rich in vegetables and fruits reduces the risk for many types of cancer.
+It’s known that a diet with a lot of vegetables and fruits reduces the risk for many types of cancer.
 It also lowers the risk of other age-related problems.

 Please note that this section reports on claims that have not yet been substantiated through studies.

-Anthocyanidins and proanthocyanidins may protect the heart and cardiovascular system.
+Proanthocyanidins may protect the heart and cardiovascular system.
 They may work as antioxidants and block nitrosamines from forming.
-They may also protect healthy cells from their mutagenic effects.
-They also work with vitamin C to decrease risk of breast cancer.
-They also reduce risk of blood clot formation.
+They may protect healthy cells from their effects.
+They work with vitamin C to lower the risk of breast cancer.
+They reduce risk of blood clots.
 This may lower the risk of a heart attack.

 Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any supplements.